I have a new infatuation with the wonder-food that is quinoa.

 Have you heard of it?
 If you haven’t… it’s pronounced Keen-Wa.

 Wanna know why I’m infatuated?
-Because quinoa is an amazingly tasty grain that is also a complete protein (aka: a protein source that contains all 9 of the “essential” amino acids in the correct proportions needed to support our bodily functions.)
+Because quinoa is an amazingly tasty grain that is also a fabulous source of protein.
 (And okay… if we wanna get specific, it’s not technically a grain.
 It’s a seed.
 But it eats like a yummy, starchy grain!!
 Yessir!)

-Anyway, the GOOD news is that our star ingredient of the day, quinoa, is so not reserved for the vegans among us.
+Anyway, the even better news is that our star ingredient of the day, quinoa, is so not reserved for the vegans among us.
 It is a delicious protein source that is incredibly versatile and affordable, no matter who you are.
 That’s why I love it!
 In today’s recipe, I used it in place of the meat in my classic healthy chili recipe.
 For the same price I would’ve paid for 1 lb of ground beef at my local Kroger, I got a bag of organic red quinoa that is not even half gone!
-Total score.
+So don’t let anyone tell you that healthy eating has to cost more.
+I beg to differ.

 I was super excited to give quinoa a test run this month and it did not disappoint.
 Even the man in my life loved this chili, and since most men consider chili to be sacred “Man-Territory” I considered that a major victory.
-My guy was completely happy with the substitution… and so were our waistlines and our wallet!
+My guy was completely fine with my substituting ground beef with quinoa in this recipe… and so were our waistlines and our wallet!
 Oh yeah… you know who else couldn’t get enough of this stuff?
 My goofball baby.
 She ate helping after helping after helping.
 Piggy!
 I am certain she got more than I did when all was said and done.

 The sky is the limit with this recipe.
 You can substitute quinoa for half the meat of the traditional recipe, or you can use all quinoa and make the chili totally vegan.
 You can even use your own spice mix instead of the chili seasoning packet and make the chili gluten-free (a big deal for a growing number of families.)
 I’ve included an alternative mix of spices below in the printable recipe in case you want to go gluten-free and not use the packet.